The Squirrely Years Revisited

 The Squirrely Years Revisited is a studio album by American industrial metal band Ministry, released on March 28, 2025 by Cleopatra Records.
-It contains re-recorded songs from the band's synth-pop era, including the song "Everyday Is Halloween", four songs from With Sympathy and three from Twitch.
+It contains re-recorded songs from the band's synth-pop era, including the song "Everyday Is Halloween", four songs from With Sympathy, and three songs from Twitch.
 A music video for the reworked "Everyday is Halloween" was released on YouTube on March 31, 2025.